-From weeks 3-8, all teams will submit their strategic decisions in relation to the case study.
+From weeks 3-9, all teams will submit their strategic decisions via a link provided on Moodle and directly on the provided Excel workbook, in relation to the case study.
 Marks will be awarded for submitting on time, with the correct file name (please do not ever change the file name).
 Additional marks will be given for strategies that are Coherent, Consistent and Contingent.
 In other words for strategic decisions that are well thought through and that reflect the state of the market in which the team participates.